AirlineDog/capacitated-team-orienteering-problem/README.md

 # capacitated-team-orienteering-problem
-### A local search algorithm algorithm for the team orienteering problem.
+### A local search algorithm algorithm for the capacitated team orienteering problem.

-In the team orienteering problem, start and end depots are specified along with other locations which have associated demands, service times and profits.
+In the capacitated team orienteering problem, start and end depots are specified along with other locations which have associated demands, service times and profits.
-Given a fixed amount of time for each of the M vehicles of the team, the goal is to determine M paths from the start point to the end point through a subset of locations in order to maximize the total profit.
+Given a fixed amount of time for each of the M vehicles with limited capacity of the team, the goal is to determine M paths from the start point to the end point through a subset of locations in order to maximize the total profit.

 ## Technics used :